x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/import-procedures.md

 ---
-title: "Procedures for mailbox imports from .pst files in Exchange 2016" ms.author: chrisda
+title: "Procedures for mailbox imports from .pst files in Exchange Server" ms.author: chrisda
 author: chrisda
-ms.date: 6/7/2018
+ms.date: 7/5/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: d2edc746-6647-41c4-a99a-b086caf893fa
-description: "Summary: Learn how administrators can view, create, modify, delete, suspend and resume requests to import .pst files into mailboxes in Exchange 2016."
+description: "Summary: Learn how administrators can view, create, modify, delete, suspend and resume requests to import .pst files into mailboxes in Exchange Server."
 ---

-# Procedures for mailbox imports from .pst files in Exchange 2016
+# Procedures for mailbox imports from .pst files in Exchange Server

- **Summary**: Learn how administrators can view, create, modify, delete, suspend and resume requests to import .pst files into mailboxes in Exchange 2016.
+ **Summary**: Learn how administrators can view, create, modify, delete, suspend and resume requests to import .pst files into mailboxes in Exchange 2016 or Exchange 2019.

 Mailbox import requests use the Microsoft Exchange Mailbox Replication service (MRS) to import the contents of .pst files into mailboxes.
-For more information, see [Mailbox imports and exports in Exchange 2016](mailbox-import-and-export.md).
+For more information, see [Mailbox imports and exports in Exchange Server](mailbox-import-and-export.md).

 This topic shows you how to: